BranchTaken/Hemlock/doc/design/memory.md

 registry under any of the following conditions:

 - A message is moved from the mailbox to the minor heap.
-- A local->global reference is traced, whether during minor or major GC.
+- A local→global reference is traced, whether during minor or major GC.
 - A local value is moved to the global heap, whether during promotion from the oldest aging cohort, or as a root of a message to be sent.